15 Reasons Why Persona Development Matters to Your Marketing

 1. Brands should be built on personas

 “I’ve got a great idea: let’s start a business.
 We’ll name it after my dog, and we’ll sell everything I like and we’ll make a lot of money.”
 Not going to happen.
 What does the market actually want?
-Instead, start with understanding potential customers before you start your business or launch your next product or service.
+Instead, start by doing some market research to understand your potential customers before you start your business or launch your next product or service.
+What are their challenges?
+What are their needs?
+What value will your business bring them?
+What are the key demographics of your potential customers?
+The more you understand your personas, the more likely you are to have a product or service they’ll want to purchase.

 2. Persona development forces you to look at data

 Data can be your best friend when it comes to making tough decisions.
-Instead of guessing about who your customers are, or relying on outdated assumptions, take time to investigate the facts and learn more about your customers.
+Instead of guessing about who your customers are, or relying on outdated assumptions, do some testing and take time to investigate the facts and learn more about your customers.

 3. Customers are real people

 Who likes being treated like a number?
 Or worse… a dollar?
-Customers are more than transactors; they’re real people with struggles, dreams and needs.
-Make sure your marketing efforts are taking the human situation into account.
+Customers are more than transactors; they’re real people with struggles, dreams, and needs.
+Make sure your marketing efforts are taking the human situation into account and addressing their needs.

 4. Engagement is better than reach

 By trying to reach everyone, well-meaning marketers often end up communicating a diluted message that yields lackluster results.
-Persona development enables marketers to see past audience ambiguity to the real people they want to communicate with, increasing the likelihood that they’ll make a motivational connection with customers.
+Persona development enables marketers to see past audience ambiguity to the real people they want to communicate with, increasing the likelihood that they’ll engage with customers.
 One caveat — sometimes reach is exactly what you need.
 We can help with that too.

 5. The buyer’s journey should focus on buyers